 The term Resource Cost refers to the cost of all the resources required to complete a project.
 These resources are needed to perform an integral part of the project development process.
 These resources include the material as well as the human resources.
 For material resources, it would be the price per unit, such as the bill of electricity, the price of a printer, the total cost of all the devices, and their consumption.
-Human resources include the labor, the cost of facilities, and the equipment they need to accomplish certain tasks.
+HR include the labor, the cost of facilities, and the equipment they need to accomplish certain tasks.

 The cost of all the elements needed to perform a certain task to complete a project is called the resource cost.
 This cost includes all the expenses that a company must bear for completing a project.
-It includes the people’s salaries, the consumption bills, costs of equipment and tools.
+It includes the people’s salaries, consumption bills, and costs of equipment and tools.

-Types of Resource Costs:
+Types of Resource Costs

 - Cost per use